kowalej/BlueMuse/README.md

 * **1.0.8.0**
     * Increased timestamp accuracy by using a more precise API on Windows.
     * Added logging.
 See Troubleshooting -> Logs section for details.
-    * LSLBridge won't falsely show stream if GATT problems occured.
+    * LSLBridge won't falsely show stream if GATT problems occurred.

 #### Older
 * 1.0.7.0